KSP-KOS/KOS/doc/source/math/scalar.rst

     * - ``-a``
       - negative of ``a``
     * - ``a * b`` ``a / b``
-      - muiltiply or divide two numbers
+      - multiply or divide two numbers
     * - ``a + b`` ``a - b``
       - add or subtract two numbers